-\textbf{Joint use of TU and TNA}.
-For experiments that jointly used topology update and training node augmentation, we applied the two techniques independently and used the thresholds selected by each algorithm individually to avoid the high complexity of joint parameter tuning.
+\paragraph{Joint use of TU and TNA.} For experiments that jointly use topology update and training node augmentation, we apply the two techniques independently and use the thresholds selected by each algorithm individually to avoid the high complexity of joint parameter tuning.
 Denote the optimal parameter for topology update and training node augmentation as $\tau_{tu}$ and $\tau_{tna}$, respectively.
-We considered three configurations, i.e., $(\tau_{tu}, 0)$, $(0, \tau_{tna})$ and $( \tau_{tu}, \tau_{tna})$ (setting the $\tau=0$ means disabling the algorithm) and selected the best configuration using the validation accuracy.
+We consider three configurations, i.e., $(\tau_{tu}, 0)$, $(0, \tau_{tna})$ and $( \tau_{tu}, \tau_{tna})$ (setting the $\tau=0$ means disabling the algorithm) and select the best configuration using the validation accuracy.
 The reported results is the test accuracy of the selected configuration.
 Therefore, our framework still has the potential to perform even better if more fine-grained tuning on the thresholds parameters are conducted.

 All the thresholds mentioned above are determined totally by the classification accuracy on the validation set.